We focus our efforts on improving the health of women and children living in Senegal and in high burden countries of the Sahel.

 Since Senegal is a major exporter of salt, progress in iodization impacts the entire Sahel region.

-MI is working with UNICEF to support the Union Economique et Monétaire Ouest Africaine (West Africa Economic and Monetary Union – WAEMU) to develop harmonized salt standards to facilitate regional salt trade and distribution.
+NI is working with UNICEF to support the Union Economique et Monétaire Ouest Africaine (West Africa Economic and Monetary Union – WAEMU) to develop harmonized salt standards to facilitate regional salt trade and distribution.

 Iron and folic acid supplementation

-MI Senegal works with the Ministry of Health in pilot testing and scale up community-based iron supplementation programs targeting pregnant women through pre-natal services in three regions: Thies, Fatick and Dakar.
+NI Senegal works with the Ministry of Health in pilot testing and scale up community-based iron supplementation programs targeting pregnant women through pre-natal services in three regions: Thies, Fatick and Dakar.

 These regions were selected because the frequency of anaemia is above the national average and antenatal care rates are fairly low.